Duncanma/Blog/content/Blog/code-project-just-continues-to-amaze.md

 ---
 date: 2004-02-27T10:52:00+00:00
-title: Code Project just continues to amaze&#8230;
+title: Code Project just continues to amaze...
 type: posts
 ---
 I love the recently posted ["Enhanced BrowseForFolder styled TreeView"](http://www.codeproject.com/cs/miscctrl/treeviewexplorer.asp) (a C# control by Jerry Maguire), and the list of new content from the last week is just amazing;

-  * [A Piano Key Control in C#](http://www.codeproject.com/cs/miscctrl/LesStPianoKey.asp) &#8211; Leslie Sanford (a cool article if you are into control building)
+  * [A Piano Key Control in C#](http://www.codeproject.com/cs/miscctrl/LesStPianoKey.asp) – Leslie Sanford (a cool article if you are into control building)
   * [Code Access Security from the perspective of the Developer and Administrator](http://www.codeproject.com/dotnet/casdevadmhtml.asp)

     by Benjamin Wootton (brief discussion of a complex, but essential topic for .NET developers